-1. Simple deployment: Network Configuration Manager offers a central administrative console to back up and restore network configurations.
+1. Simple deployment: Network Configuration Manager offers a central administrative console to back up and restore device config.
 You can manage backups across any device from a single platform, making it easy to quickly carry out bulk backup and restoration operations.

 2. Higher Reliability: The biggest benefit of automatically backing up configurations is that you’ll always have updated backups available.
 If you ever face an outage, you’ll know you can rely on your up-to-date configuration backups for a smooth recovery.

 3. Faster recovery from outages: Network Configuration Manager allows you to back up your network's entire database.
-Even if the whole database crashes, you can restore data quickly to bring the device back to functioning normally.
+Even if the whole database crashes, you can recover device config data quickly to bring the device back to functioning normally.